brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 16 bht.md

 2. "The days are evil.
 Everything around us tends to corrupt and mislead."
 3. "To withdraw from the endless variety of allurements which would easily lead us astray; to rid ourselves from the cares and pleasures of the world; and, in a word, to abandon every hinderance."

+### Philip Schaff:
+1. "Buying up the opportunity.
+This describes the walk of the 'wise.'
+The impression made by the E. V. ('making the most of our time,' not wasting or abusing it) is quite incorrect.
+The simple sense is: improve the opportunities which occur, looking out for them as a merchant does.
+'Buying up' suggests that these opportunities are rare enough to be sought out."
+2. "Because the days are evil; not difficult, or unfavorable, or few (as the common rendering possibly suggests; comp.
+Genesis 47:9), but morally evil, full of iniquity.
+Hence every opportunity to do good should be seized upon, as a merchant looks for a good bargain, especially when the current of trade is against him."
+3. "But in this respect too often the children of this world are wiser than the children of light."

 ### Archibald T. Robertson:
 1. Redeeming the time  (εξαγοραζομενο τον καιρον).
 As in Colossians 4:5 which see.